gbattra/OOP-Design-Patterns-in-Java/HW3/Mazes/rec/README.md

 1. In a node, mark the node as `visited`
 2. randomly pick an exit
 3. Attempt to move to the node at that exit
     a.
-If we have already visited that node randomly select a remaining exit
+If we have already visited that node, randomly select a remaining exit
     b.
-Else move into that node and call that node to continue the recursion
+Else call that node to continue the recursion
 ```

-This implementation differs in some respects.
+The `maze` package implementation differs in some respects.
 Below, I'll walk through the function
-responsible for this:
+responsible for growing out the maze:
 ```
 interface Node {
     Configuration grow(Configuration config);